 If you work in therapy or counselling, see our guides on mental health SOAP notes and how to write therapy notes for detailed examples and format comparisons.

-Medesk supports all of these formats through customisable clinical templates, with pre-built structures for GP consultations, mental health assessments, and specialist referrals.
+Medesk supports all of these formats through customisable clinical templates, with pre-built structures for primary care consultations, mental health assessments, and specialist referrals.
 The platform also includes specialised mental health documentation tools covering GAD-7 scoring, ADHD liaison notes, and structured mental health evaluation forms, meaning clinicians do not need to start from a blank page for each encounter.

 SOAP Notes Examples for Common Clinical Scenarios